genidma/teatime-accessibility/README.md

 - `bin/teatime.py`: The main Python application script, which programmatically builds the GTK3 user interface.

 ## License
 Originally inspired by the Tea Timer application from the Ubuntu snap store [link](https://snapcraft.io/install/teatime/ubuntu).
-But the code is very different and keep evolving.
+By now, the code is entirely different and keeps evolving.
 The release(s) are also with with a different licensing policy.